virtualagc/virtualagc/yaShuttle/ported/README.md

 But see also the next two sections.

-# Persistence and Initialization of Local Variables Within Their Parent Procedures
+# <a name="Persistence"></a>Persistence and Initialization of Local Variables Within Their Parent Procedures

 It appears to me (undocumented!) that local variables in XPL procedures are not initialized at all, unless they have `INITIAL` clauses in their `DECLARE` statements.  *Moreover*, if such initialization occurs, it only does so at program start (or more reasonably, upon the first call to the procedure).